mj239e/mj-git-repo1/README.md

     when:
       - ansible_distribution == 'Ubuntu'
       - ansible_distribution_major_version in ['20', '22']
+      - "'remove' not in ansible_run_tags"  # Skip if remove tag is used
     tags: ['ubuntu20', 'ubuntu22', 'install']

   - name: "Check '/tmp/attradius-cbb_4.5_amd64.deb' exists when OS is Ubuntu 20 or 22"